 While you are tip pruning, you can also prune off any diseased or dead canes.

 Clean Up Blackberry Pruning

 In the summer, after the blackberries are done fruiting, you will need to do clean up blackberry pruning.
 Blackberries only produce fruit on canes that are two years old, so once a cane has produced berries, it will never produce berries again.
-Cutting these spent canes off the blackberry bush will encourage the plant to produce more fist year canes, which in turn, will mean more fruit producing canes next year.
+Cutting these spent canes off the blackberry bush will encourage the plant to produce more first year canes, which in turn will mean more fruit producing canes next year.